How to safely and effectively use acupuncture while you are pregnant.

 - Moxibustion to Turn a Breech Baby: Moxibustion is a technique used widely in Chinese medicine to warm and stimulate an acupuncture point without a needle.
 Mugwort (Artemesia Vulgaris) is processed and formed into charcoal-like sticks.
 One end is lit until it glows like a cigar and then held near (not on) a point at the outer corner of the nail on the patient’s baby toe, for 20 minutes.
 I teach the patient how to perform this technique at home and recommend that she warm this point on each side once a day for ten days.
 Betts asserts that this technique is most successful when used at 34 weeks when the baby still has room to maneuver.
 Unfortunately, most women don’t come in for treatment until 38 or 39 weeks when their babies may have a harder time changing position and the technique is generally less successful.

 When performed by a skilled, licensed professional, acupuncture is perfectly safe during pregnancy and can fill in for medications that are harmful to the baby.
-For a free consult with Julie Permut, LAc please call 603-924-6624.
-To book an appointment for treatment, click here.
+To book an acupuncture treatment with Julie Permut, LAc please call 603-924-3400 or you may click here.

 - Betts, Debra.
 The Essential Guide to Acupuncture in Pregnancy & Childbirth.
 East Sussex, England: The Journal of Chinese Medicine Ltd., 2006.